Woman with a computer

 5. The author dialogues with / references at least 3 texts in the second part of the motivation letter

-7. The authors ideas regarding the future of the internet are informed of the state of the art and indicative of an innovative mindset
+7. The author's ideas regarding the connection between the screen media industries and sustainability are informed of the state of the art and indicative of an innovative mindset

 Evaluation criteria for the interview